pfadfinden/Dokumente/Aufnahmeordnung.md

 > Beschlossen in der 25.
 Bundesversammlung vom 12. bis 16.
 Mai 1999 in Immenhausen
 Geändert in der 26.
 Bundesversammlung vom 19. bis 21.
 Mai 2000 in Immenhausen
 Geändert in der 27.
 Bundesversammlung vom 24. bis 27.
 Mai 2001 in Immenhausen
 Geändert in der 40.
-Bundesversammlung vom 8.-9.Juni 2013 in Immenhausen
+Bundesversammlung vom 8. bis 9.
+Juni 2013 in Immenhausen
 Geändert in der 42.
-Bundesversammlung vom 12.-14.Juni 2015 in Immenhausen
+Bundesversammlung vom 12. bis 14.
+Juni 2015 in Immenhausen
+Geändert in der 45.
+Bundesversammlung vom 8. bis 10.
+Juni 2018 in Immenhausen